CSC207-UofT/course-project-professional-speedrunners/README.md

 Phase 2 notes:

  - The REST server is now hosted on an Azure Cloud virtual machine at `http://20.124.182.63:8080`.
- - By Default, the android application will access this remote server to fetch resource.
+ - By Default, the android application will access this remote server to fetch resources.
 If you wish to change this behaviour, edit the url constant at `BobaBuddyUI/lib/utils/constant.dart`.
- - If you are running the server on the same machine, use the android loopback address `http://10.0.2.2 :8080`.
+ - If you are running the server on your local machine, use the android loopback address `http://10.0.2.2 :8080`.
 ### How To run
 - Clone the repo
 - Let gradle set up the project dependencies